mnot/I-D/binary-structured-headers/draft.md

 ### Dates

-The following field names (paired with their replacement field names) have values that can be represented in Binary Structured Headers by parsing their payload according to {{!RFC7230}}, Section 7.1.1.1, and representing the result as an integer number of seconds delta from the Unix Epoch (00:00:00 UTC on 1 January 1970, minus leap seconds).
+The following field names (paired with their replacement field names) have values that can be represented in Binary Structured Fields by parsing their payload according to {{!RFC7230}}, Section 7.1.1.1, and representing the result as an integer number of seconds delta from the Unix Epoch (00:00:00 UTC on 1 January 1970, minus leap seconds).

 * Date - SH-Date
 * Expires - SH-Expires